Step by step instructions to sew Salwar kameez -Kurta top

 Another option is to add ( stitch to the back of the slit) a piece of golden or silver ribbon to the back of the slit with a little projection so that it looks like piping .
 You can always do piping but this cheat piping looks good as well.

 LINING – If you are planning to add lining to your kurta, it is usually cut as a replica of the kameez pattern.
 It is stitched as one with the main fabric.
 If you want, make some basting stitches along neckline and sleeves so that the fabric donot shift when you sew.
 The only difference is that it will be cut a little shorter than the kurta ( 1 inch – 2 inch) so that it doesnot hang longer.
+You can add some extra ease as well.
 Turn under and stitch the hem of the lining before sewing it up in the slit. ( Checkout the different ways of hemming with a sewing machine and also hem by hand)